Xunnamius/black-flag/README.md

 Each of these six commands is actually _three_ programs:

-1. The **effector** (`programs.effector`) programs is responsible for second-pass arguments parsing and validation, executing each command's actual [`handler`][7] function, and ensuring the final parse result bubbles up to the router program.
+1. The **effector** (`programs.effector`) programs is responsible for second-pass arguments parsing and comprehensive validation, executing each command's actual [`handler`][7] function, and ensuring the final parse result bubbles up to the router program.

-2. The **helper** (`programs.helper`) programs is responsible for generating all help text as well as first-pass arguments parsing and partial validation.
+2. The **helper** (`programs.helper`) programs is responsible for generating all help text as well as first-pass arguments parsing and initial validation.
    Said parse result is used as the `argv` third parameter passed to the [`builder`][7] functions of effectors.